cdimitroulas/smart-types-ts/README.md

 }
 ```

-`smart-types-ts` simply provides a large number of these utility types and their constructors
+`smart-types-ts` simply provides a large number of these _Smart Types_ and their corresponding
-ready for you to use, so that you can get on with modelling your application's domain without
+constructors (called _Smart Constructors_!) ready for you to use, so that you can get on with
-worrying about dealing with clever Typescript tricks.
+modelling your application's domain without havnig to deal with complex Typescript tricks.

+It also provides the `mkSmartObject` function which allows you to easily convert your simple
+objects into _smart objects_.